OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 Here is a top level overview of the sample application, using the [Kubernetes Deployment Language](https://blog.openshift.com/kdl-notation-kubernetes-app-deploy/) (KDL).

-The YAML at https://github.com/mcasperson/NodejsProxy/blob/master/kubernetes/example.yaml is a deployable example of this sampel project.
+The YAML at https://github.com/mcasperson/NodejsProxy/blob/master/kubernetes/example.yaml is a deployable example of this sample project.

 We have a load balancer Service resource directing traffic to the Pod resource created by the `proxy` Deployment resource, which in turn requests the content from the Pod resources created by the Deployment resources `webserverv1` and `webserverv2`.
-The web server content is then returned back to the browser.
+The proxied content is then returned back to the browser.

 Meanwhile there are two additional cluster IP Service resources called `webserverv1` and `webserverv2` that aren't currently accessed.
 These have been created in preparation for Istio policies that will direct traffic in a more fine grained manner than we have established with this initial implementation.